DuvanArwenLazar/DuvanArwenLazar/README.md

-## console.log("Hello World!")
+## Hello World! 😄

-Software Developer | Pasionate about artificial intelligence and data analysis
+I'm Duvan, software developer.
+I really like artificial intelligence and data analysis.
+I'm always learning new things and doing projects.
 <!--
 **DuvanArwenLazar/DuvanArwenLazar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.